Should I Watch..? 'Rogue One'

 What else should I watch?

 Was I really the only one who felt underserved by J.J.
 Abrams' much-heralded revival of the saga, The Force Awakens?
 Yes, the updated effects are a welcome change from the clunky puppetry of before and the new cast of characters give the story fresh impetus with which to continue.
 But it is little more than a reworked version of A New Hope, right down to the plot twists and yet another enormous and unimaginative space station of death.
-It certainly put me off watching the latest episode The Last Jedi (6) although more fool me if the reviews are anything to go by.
-But frankly, I've been burnt before.
-I remember the huge hype that surrounded The Phantom Menace (7) and how quickly it turned to rage by the time the worst entry so far, Attack Of The Clones (8), was released.
+It certainly put me off watching the latest episode The Last Jedi which appears to have angered as many fans of the franchise as Jar Jar Binks.
+And frankly, I've been burnt before.
+I remember the huge hype that surrounded The Phantom Menace and how quickly it turned to rage by the time the worst entry so far, Attack Of The Clones, was released.

 © 2018 Benjamin Cox